 The widow of Walter Huang, a man who died when his Tesla Model X crashed into a barrier in Mountain View, Calif., on March 23, says she is planning to sue the company.
 According to an ABC News report, Sevonne Huang says he husband had previously complained about the vehicle’s Autopilot feature veering toward the same barrier.
-However, Tesla has blamed Walter Huang for the crash saying his hands were off the steering wheel in spite of repeated warnings to take back control of the car.
+However, Tesla blamed Walter Huang for the crash, saying his hands were off the steering wheel despite repeated warnings to take back control of the car.

 Autopilot Failure Alleged

 Company officials have expressed their condolences, but continue to blame Huang for the accident.
-However, the attorney hired by the family to represent them says the vehicle took Huang out of the lane he was driving in and failed to brake, sending him into the concrete barrier.
+Huang, however, claims that the car swerved out of the lane he was in and didn’t brake in time to send him into the concrete barrier.
 He contends that this tragic car accident would’ve never happened had the Autopilot never been turned on.
 The Huangs have two children ages 6 and 3.

 Focusing on Safety